 Headless commerce means that the experience of your site is no longer driven by the capabilities of your platform.
 Instead, your customer’s experience leads the way, and you then weave in the capabilities this needs afterwards.
 It allows all of your website options (desktop, mobile, app) to be connected on a single system.

 It also creates a brilliant space for truly creative commerce, allowing for a unique experience and a highly effective way to engage your customers.
+Read how we helped boutique florist, Maison de Fleurs, to quickly add commerce capabilities to their existing platform using microservices.

 If you are considering purchasing a commerce suite and would like to find out more about headless commerce or other trends in eCommerce technology over a coffee (or a bowl of pasta!), please do get in touch.